Creating a C# MSI Installer with IronBarCode

 $vbLabelText $csharpLabel

-After setting up the form and its controller logic, we need to add a Setup Project to the existing solution to create an MSI installer.
-The Setup Project allows us to build an installer for the application we just created.
+After setting up the form and its controller logic, add a Setup Project to the existing solution to create an MSI installer.
+The Setup Project allows you to build an installer for the application you just created.
+This process packages all necessary components, including IronBarCode dependencies, into a single deployable unit.

 Right-click on the solution, then go to Add > New Project...